March 1982 Palestinian general strike: Aftermath

 The Israeli government would continue to forcibly disband Palestinian city councils and their mayors over the course of 1982.
 On 30 April, the Israeli government ordered the dismissal of Anabta Mayor Wahid Hamdallah, citing alleged security violations.
 On 15 June, it ordered the disbanding of the Nablus and Dura city councils, accusing the councils of supporting the PLO.
 On 6 July, Mayor of Jenin Shawki Mahmoud, citing a refusal to meet with Civil Administration head Menahem Milson.
 On 9 July, Mayor of Gaza City Rashad al-Shawwa.
 Al-Shawwa, widely considered a moderate, and the Gaza City council had refused to work in the city hall since the general strike, working from home instead in a symbolic protest, and had refused to sign an order from the Israeli military forbidding them from making political statements.
 On 14 July, Mayor of Deir Dibwan Rashid Hijazi, the eighth Palestinian mayor to be forcibly dismissed in five months, with Israeli officials claiming that Hijazi had led a work slowdown since the general strike.
+In late July, Mayor of Qalqilya Amin Nasser and the city council, after the council refused to stop its strike against the disbandments.

+The administrative functions of the disbanded city councils would be placed in the hands of military-appointed Israeli administrators for the next three-and-a-half years.
+The Village Leagues failed to gain traction and were ultimately defunct by mid 1984.
+It would take until December 1985 for the Civil Administration to appoint a Palestinian to a mayoral position, naming Nablus Chamber of Commerce chairman Zafer al-Masri as Mayor of Nablus.
+Masri, however, was assassinated by the hardline Popular Front for the Liberation of Palestine after only two months in office.